-The registrar, the financial aid office, the business office and the academic department coordinate the registration process, which includes the selection of courses, completion of forms and payment of college fees.
+The Registrar's Office, the Financial Aid Office, the Bursar's Office and the academic department coordinate the registration process, which includes the selection of courses, completion of forms and payment of college fees.
 Advance registration takes place mid-semester for second and later term matriculated students.
 The advising process helps students decide which courses to take; accordingly, matriculated students must have advisor approval before registering for any course.
 Non-matriculated students may register during the open registration period before the start of each term, pending available space and the meeting of prerequisites or instructor approval.